nsobczak/BuildingWebPage/README.md

 # JAVA_BuildingWebPage

-Program developed in java that build a web page.
+Java program that builds a web page.

 ## Structure